23 Suspenseful Thriller Author Websites

 Riley Sager

-Riley’s website makes it obvious what he wants from you, to pre-order his new book.
+Riley’s website makes it obvious what he wants from you, to buy his new book.

 He has the book displayed in the foreground on the homepage and it’s the first thing you see as you enter the website.

-He also uses great background colors and imagery for his website, making it noticeable but not taking away from the book cover that he is trying to sell.
+He also uses great background colors and imagery for his website, making it noticeable but not taking away from the book covers that he is trying to sell.

 Jessica Knoll